 Kenneth Carano and Robert Bailey pointed out in "Social Education," (Oct., 2012), "The forceful induction of children as child soldiers is an abhorrent violation of human rights. [...]
 In preparing students for global citizenship in a rapidly changing world, social studies education proves an ideal forum to expose students to important world issues and challenges.
 Competent instruction motivates students to become engaged in finding solutions that can improve the future of the world.
 The application of the framework of the Declaration of the Rights of the Child facilitates the identification of children's rights and exposes violations against child soldiers in significant ways."
 Descriptors: Children’s Rights, Citizen Participation, Citizenship Responsibility, Children, Military Personnel, Civil Rights, Global Approach, Social Studies, Web Sites, Writing Assignments

 Suzanne Lebeau, author of more than 25 original plays and many translations, is recognized as one of the pre-eminent playwrights for young audiences in the world today.
-For The Sound of Cracking Bones / Le bruit des os qui craquent, she received the Governor General’s Award for Theatre (2010), the Prix des Journées de Lyon des auteurs de théâtre (2007), la Distinction de la Comédie-Française (2008) and le Prix Collidram (best play of the year, selected by French high school students) in 2009.
-Le bruit des os qui craquent had its first full production in Montréal at le Théâtre d’Aujourd’hui in 2009.
+Already, with public readings of The Sound of Cracking Bones / Le bruit des os qui craquent, she received the Prix des Journées de Lyon des auteurs de théâtre (2007) and la Distinction de la Comédie-Française (2008).
+The production of the play earned her le Prix Collidram (best play of the year, selected by French high school students) and here at home, the Governor General’s Award for Theatre (2009).
+Le bruit des os qui craquent was first staged in Montréal at le Théâtre d’Aujourd’hui in 2009.
 It went on to receive a production at the world-renowned Comédie-Française in February, 2010.
-These numerous awards underline the impact, depth and quality of Suzanne Lebeau’s artistic approach; for 35 years, this Quebec author has been questioning, directly and with great sensitivity, the place of children in the world.
+These numerous distinctions underline the impact, depth and quality of Suzanne Lebeau’s artistic approach.
+For 35 years, this Quebec author has been questioning, directly and with great sensitivity, the place of children in the world.
 The Pleiades production of this play will mark the English language world première.